-Housing Europe has been the voice of public, cooperative and social housing providers in Brussels for more than 31 years.
-Follow us on a trip back in 2019 as well as in the highlights of the previous years with our collection of Activity Reports below.
+Housing Europe has been the voice of public, cooperative and social housing providers in Brussels for more than 32 years.
+Follow us on a trip throughout the years with our collection of Activity Reports below.